This is about a ten minute read.

 That may seem incredulous, but only until you consider the short list of what can trigger an insurance claim: overflowing toilet, septic or city sewer back up, excessive rain, fast melting snow, leaking or broken water pipe, cracked ice maker supply line, hot water heater failing, hose left on an exterior water bib that freezes, excessive rain, failed sump pump, mold growth from a poorly insulated exterior wall, and attic mold growth from water intrusion due to ice dams.
 And this is the short list.

 Now that you see the need, lets talk about the two types of restoration contractors; captured and independent.
 Captured, also called preferred or program contractors by insurance carrier, have negotiated with the insurance companies to become “preferred or program” contractors in exchange for higher volume of business through referrals from these insurance companies.
 That is why I prefer the term “captured” to define these contractors.
 Their revenue stream has become captured in this exchange process.
 They are the ones who automatically get the call from the insurance company when you call the claims line.
 On the other hand, independent contractors are just that; they are independent, not beholden to insurance companies in any way.
 They get their work from local presence and quality work.
+They work for you, and have no financial relationship with the insurance company.

 Independent contractors secure their work through their own local presence and quality work.
 When they arrive on the scene they have one, singular, focus.
 That focus is to take care of you in the shortest time possible.
 There are no divided loyalties.
 They are not beholden to the insurance company in any way.
 For the independent contractor, taking care of you means “People first, then property.”
 Good ones make sure you feel cared for and that your home or business is cared for in the best possible way.
 Acting otherwise is business suicide, because you will tell others, including your agent and insurance carrier.